flipacholas/Architecture-of-consoles/articles/pc-engine.md

 ### Extra functions

-Some groups of channels have other modes of operations.
+Some groups of channels have other modes of operation.
 For instance, the last two channels are connected to a **noise generator**.
-Moreover, the second channel can act as a **Low-frequency oscillator** to modulate the first channel, much like [FM synthesis]({{< ref "mega-drive-genesis#audio" >}}).
+Moreover, the second channel can act as a **Low-frequency oscillator** to modulate the first channel (I initially assumed this to be a synonym of [FM synthesis]({{< ref "mega-drive-genesis#audio" >}}), but LFOs are more a 'subset' that achieve a **vibrato effect**).

 Speaking of modes, there's another one available called **Direct D/A (DDA)** which enables the CPU to write over the audio buffer directly (bypassing the PSG).
 Consequently, the PC Engine can play **PCM samples**.
 These are still 5-bit and tightly dependent on CPU cycles.
 Although, two channels can be combined to reproduce 10-bit samples!
-I strongly suggest you to check out the 'Sources' section to listen to examples.
+I strongly suggest you check out the 'Sources' section to listen to examples.

 All in all, this makes the PC Engine's PSG an incredibly flexible piece of hardware.